zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 https://github.com/zentrocdot/sd-webui-predefined_aspect_ratios
 ```

+Click on the overlapping squares on the right side of the last code block to copy the installation link.

 ## Known Problems

 <p align="justify">After installation of the Extension it could be that the web UI has to be reloaded from the browser that the Extension can be used.
 I haven't noticed this problem recently</p>